 Fluctuations in weight, age or genetics can all cause the upper arms to develop loose skin and hanging tissue.
 Women are particularly susceptible to flabby upper arms, which can cause feelings of self-consciousness in tank tops or swimwear.
 An arm lift, also known as brachioplasty, tightens arm skin and removes excess tissue.*

-Board-certified plastic surgeon Dr. Jennifer Harrington prides herself on her ability to create the most natural-looking results.
+Board-certified plastic surgeon Dr. Jennifer Harrington prides herself on her ability to create natural-looking results.
 During your initial consultation, she’ll sit down with you to discuss your goals for cosmetic surgery and inform you of the results you can expect from an upper arm lift.

 Who Is a Good Candidate for an Upper Arm Lift?

 Almost anyone who wishes to get rid of loose arm skin or flabby tissue can be a good candidate for brachioplasty.
 Some of the most common reasons to consider getting an arm lift include:*

 - Significant weight loss has resulted in sagging upper arm skin

 - Loose upper arm tissue hangs and creates a flabby look

 - Excess skin or tissue in the upper arms hides underlying muscle tone

 Brachioplasty incisions are placed as discreetly as possible.
 The exact location of your incisions will depend on the amount of excess skin and tissue.
 People who only need a small amount of correction may only require an incision located in each armpit.
 More commonly, however, incisions are placed in the inner arm crease between the bicep and tricep muscles.
 People with a significant amount of excess tissue and skin may require an additional vertical incision along the inner arm.
 Once Dr. Harrington has made the appropriate incision for your needs, she will lift and tighten the tissue and skin of the upper arms.